Camp Baker |

 (1869 - 1880), near White Sulphur Springs

 Originally located 10 miles northwest in the Smith River Valley to protect the miners at Diamond City.
 It was originally named Camp Baker.
 It was moved southeast to its present location, 17 miles northwest of town on the west bank of the river, in 1870, and renamed in 1878.
 Traces of the fort can be seen today.
-The blockhouse still remains, moved in 1962 to the center of the old parade ground.
+Some original buildings have been moved and repurposed by the present land owners.
+An adobe storehouse is in ruins.
+Two timber-frame Oficers' Quarters still remain.
+The original log blockhouse also still remains, restored in 1924 by the D.A.R., and moved in 1962 to the center of the old parade ground.
+Private property.

 Fort Grey Hill